rhnordics/feedhenry-training/lab-04/README.md

   git clone git@redhat-demos-t.sandbox.feedhenry.com:redhat-demos-t/Triply-Cloud-App.git triply-cloud-app
   ```

-Note that the git repo url will be different from the ones above.
+Note that the git repo url will be different from the one above.

 7. Copy the provided cloud-app project onto the cloned git repos